-Dallas Zoo encompasses 95 acres of exotic and traditional zoo animals.
-Visitors are greeted at the entrance by the tallest ...
+Dallas Zoo encompasses 106-acres of exotic and traditional zoo animals.
+Visitors are greeted at the entrance by one of the ...
 More

 Liked the signage all over.
 Very clean, workers very friendly & knowledgeable, animals healthy.
 Learned about many animals we knew nothing of and saw many reptiles we never knew of.
 Very interesting.
 Many places to rest.
 Thank you for your great work & upkeep.